You CAN draw and paint

 I love operating in right hemisphere mode, and I love seeing students switch from left to right – you can actually see it in the marks they are making in their art work.
 It is fascinating!!

+I teach face-to-face painting classes and have a tutored class for more experienced artists in West Lancashire in north west England.
 You can also book private, one-to-one or small group, tutorial sessions with me, or I can design bespoke corporate events using art to de-stress your workforce.

 So, welcome to my world!
-Have a look around and discover how art can change your life in so many wonderful ways.
+Have a look around and discover how art can change your life in so many wonderful ways

 Art can change your life